 - The dressing can be made in seconds by adding all ingredients to a small jar with a lid and shaking until well combined.
 It's heavy on the honey with tangy balsamic vinegar to marry the sweet peaches and the creamy burrata.
 You could also use any store-bought balsamic vinaigrette or a drizzle of balsamic glaze.

-Arrange the peach burrata arugula salad on a serving platter starting with the bed of greens.
+Step 3 - Arrange the chicken burrata salad on a serving platter starting with the bed of greens.
 Add the grilled chicken and peaches.
 Slice the burrata cheese into quarters or bite-sized pieces and add to the salad, letting the creamy interior ooze out onto the salad.

 This grilled peach salad with balsamic vinaigrette is best eaten fresh so you have the hot salad/cold salad combination.
-But, leftovers can be stored in an airtight container and eaten cold the next day for lunch.
+But, leftovers can be stored in an airtight container in the fridge and eaten cold the next day for lunch.